 Thomas Tubridy immigrated from Doonbeg in County Claire on the west coast.
 He was married in Ireland in 1844 at age 26 to Ellen Dillen, who was 16.
 This took place in Kilkee, further south along the coast.
 Six years later, they had their first son Francis in 1850.

 Sometime shortly after the birth of Francis (Frank), the small family immigrated to the United States.
 Their next child, Catherine, is shown in the 1870 census to have been born in Vermont in 1852.
 Sometime after that, they moved to Centre County, Pennsylvania.
-The rest of their five remaining children were born in Snow Show, Pennsylvania.
+The rest of their five remaining children were born in Snow Shoe, Pennsylvania.

 The next child was a son, Michael, who died in 1869, right before the 1870 census.
 The remaining children were three girls – Susan, Jane, and Anna – followed by the last child, Thomas Anthony Tubridy – my great-grandfather.
 He was 12 years younger than his older brother Francis.